cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``200 OK``
      - Requested Dataset was successfully updated
    * - ``404 Not Found``
-     - Requested Dataset type was not found
+     - Requested Dataset instance was not found
    * - ``409 Conflict``
      - Dataset Type provided for update is different from the existing Dataset Type